asmagill/hs._asm.axuielement/Reference_Observers.md

 Notes:
  * If you already have the `hs.application` object for an application, you can get its process ID with `hs.application:pid()`
- * If you already have an `hs._asm.axuielement` from the application you wish to observe (it doesn't have to be the application axuielement object, just one belonging to the application), you can get the process ID with `hs._asm.axuielement:pid()`.
+ * If you already have an `hs.axuielement` from the application you wish to observe (it doesn't have to be the application axuielement object, just one belonging to the application), you can get the process ID with `hs.axuielement:pid()`.

 ### Module Methods